What requirements must fish and seafood comply with to be allowed on the European market?

 Organic seafood can only be sourced from aquaculture because European Union organic regulations, with which all imported organic seafood must comply, does not allow wild-caught seafood to be certified as Organic seafood.
 The most common items to be found in the organic segment are species such as shrimp (black tiger shrimp and Pacific white shrimp), salmon and trout.

-Important to realise is that organic seafood always needs to be a native species to the place where it is produced.
+Organic seafood always needs to be a native species to the place where it is produced.
 While salmon is increasingly produced in closed indoor recirculation systems in Asia and Africa, this fish can therefore never be certified Organic according to the current European Union Regulation.
 It also means that organic Pacific white shrimp can only be sourced from the Americas, while organic black tiger shrimp can only be sourced from Africa or Asia.

 The good thing is that if you can get your fish or seafood certified as Organic seafood, contrary to the market for sustainably certified seafood, your buyers will be willing to pay a significant premium.
 Organic fish and shrimp often sell at a 15% to 40% premium.
-Just to give you an example, at supermarket chain Albert Heijn in the Netherlands, Norwegian organic salmon costs €36 a kilogram, while Norwegian ASC-certified salmon costs €26 a kilogram; a 38% premium.
+Just to give you an example, at supermarket chain Albert Heijn in the Netherlands, Norwegian organic salmon costs approximately €36 a kilogram, while Norwegian ASC-certified salmon costs around €26 a kilogram, a 38% premium.

 Only farmed fish and seafood can be certified as Organic and the species must be native to the place where it is farmed.
-There are also restrictions on the inputs used (such as antibiotics or genetically modified organisms (GMO)), and controls on the use of feed and preservatives.
+There are also restrictions on the inputs used, such as antibiotics or genetically modified organisms (GMO), and controls on the use of feed and preservatives.